 It is a requirement of AB 1600 that the District identify the purpose of the fee.
 The purpose of fees being levied shall be used for the replacement and/or modernization of school facilities.
 The District will provide for the replacement and/or modernization of school facilities, in part, with developer fees.
-The District recently completed State funded School Facility Program modernization projects at all sites.
-While funding provided for significant improvements, all work could not be completed with the funding provided.
-Developer fees will be used to complete remaining modernization projects and fund future modernization needs generated by students from projected development.
+The District plans to use developer fees to replace aging portables at Biggs Elementary, update technology, upgrade air filtration and distribution systems, modernize classrooms, repair roofs and expand outdoor playground structures for physical education.
+Projects will be funded as developer fee revenue is generated.